jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

  > **SPOCK**: Records show the Talos group has never been explored.
 Solar system similar to Earth, eleven planets.
 Number four seems to be Class M, oxygen atmosphere.

-There are [classifications of planets](https://en.wikipedia.org/wiki/List_of_planet_types) in the real world, but they come on a multidimensional scale including mass, orbit, and composition.
+There are {% wiki List_of_planet_types|classifications of planets|en %} in the real world, but they come on a multidimensional scale including mass, orbit, and composition.

 Also, Spock can get an analysis of the atmosphere from eighteen light years away.